-The earliest way of determining if any of your pups has a problem is to pick up every single one of them so you know what is normal and what is not.
+The earliest way of determining if any of your pups have a problem is to pick up every single one of them so you know what is normal and what is not.
 If you notice a pup that is always on its belly or beginning to show signs of a flat chest, what you do is lay the mother down and put this pup on a good nipple, full of milk, take the pup and turn it on its side, holding its entire body and head down.
 Make it lie on its side until its done feeding, if the pup lets loose of the nipple anytime during this process, start over.
 Do this several times a day until the pup returns to normal and lays on its side.

-Unfortunately I didn’t detect the abnormality soon enough so along with this treatment I had to do other forms of therapy to support the puppy and help it stand.
-My sister and I came up with an idea, we got a piece of foam and cloth tied it around the pups chest to help support it.
-This worked pretty well, she slowly began to walk, however she could never really walk or stand normally.
+Unfortunately, I didn’t detect the abnormality soon enough so along with this treatment I had to do other forms of therapy to support the puppy and help it stand.
+My sister and I came up with an idea, we got a piece of foam and cloth tied it around the pups’ chest to help support it.
+This worked pretty well, she slowly began to walk, however, she could never really walk or stand normally.